titamoreira/titamoreira.github.com/_posts/2019-04-26-blogging-about-home-and-stuff.markdown

 You know, there was a time, and for a long time, that going home was painful.
 It meant anxiety, sadness and a parallel wish that something could take me someplace else as I was swearing to myself that one day I would build a place over love, trust and empowerment.

 That day lucky arrived and with it the feeling of paying the debts to my old self, came too.
-So much empowered by love and confidence, I started building my own sanctuary and with that I found something as a hobby that I started to be passionate about: spending rivers of money on decoration\!
+So much empowered by love and confidence, I started building my own sanctuary and with that I found something as a hobby that later on I found myself passionate about: spending rivers of money on decoration\!

 I’m just kidding, love.
 It’s not rivers, just some\!
 I find the balance the key of everything.